 - Spinal injections (for diagnostic and therapeutic purposes)

-- Most physiatrists have a strong surgical referral network.
-So if you really do need surgery, they are able to refer you to a surgeon who they know has done a good job for other patients.
+Most physiatrists have a strong surgical referral network.
+This means if you really do need surgery, they would be able to refer you to a surgeon who they know has done a good job for other patients.

-- Many physiatrists are part of an integrated clinic or network of clinicians who provide coordinated care, e.g. chiropractors, pain management specialists, physical therapists, psychologists who specialize in pain, etc. For complex cases, this is often the best way to go.
+Many physiatrists are part of an integrated clinic or network of clinicians to provide coordinated care, e.g. chiropractors, pain management specialists, physical therapists, surgeons, and psychologists who specialize in pain.
+For complex cases, this is often the best way to go.

 Again, let me repeat: I realize that clinicians in many specialties have many of the above qualities, and I am not saying that every physiatrist is good at treating back pain.
 I am highlighting this specialty’s training and approach to treating back pain because, in general, this seems to be a medical specialty that many people don’t know about, and I would like those seeking back pain relief to know about this option.